zendesk/react-native-sunshine-conversations/README.md

 ## Android

+You can easily add a binding to the [Smooch Android SDK](https://github.com/smooch/smooch-android) in your React Native application by following the instructions below.

 * Open the `/android` directory of your React Native project in Android Studio.
 * Open the `/android/build.gradle` file.
 Make sure that `jcenter()` is listed in the repositories.
 ```